-Things to do in Cornwall when it’s raining
+Things to do in Cornwall when its raining

 More information: Eden Project, Bodelva.

-If all’s wet above ground head underground for a tour of this former slate mine.
+Carnglaze Cavern is a former slate mine that is open to the public.
 You can learn about the life and times of the miners who used to work here and marvel at the clear waters of the underground lake.

 More information: Carnglaze Cavern, Liskard

 There’s three indoor activities specifically for families: a 4D Cinema, the Arthurs Quest interactive walk through, and the Shaun the Sheep Experience.
 There’s also a museum telling the story of Land’s End and the people who have lived here for thousands of years.

 More information: Land’s End.

-National Maritime Museum
+4. National Maritime Museum

 Add to that exhibitions about the Titanic, the variety of boats that have been built throughout history and Cornwall’s relationship with the sea and you have a full day out without the need to get wet.

 More information: National Maritime Museum, Falmouth.

 Back in the 19th and 20th Century Porthcurno near Land’s End was a hive of activity; not that you would have seen much of it as most was happening underground and under the sea bed.
 From the advent of the telegraph to cable and wireless communications, this interactive attraction takes you through the whole fascinating story.

-More information: Telegraph Museum, Porthcurno.
+More information: PK Porthcurno.

 More information: Pirate’s Quest, Newquay.

 Inside the former cells you can learn about the people who had to serve sentences here for their crimes.
 The 18th Century jail covers six floors with narrow winding stairwells and dark interiors.

 More information: Bodmin Jail, Bodmin.

-Bodmin & Wenford Railway
+8. Bodmin & Wenford Railway

 More information: Bodmin & Wenford Railway, Bodmin.

-National Trust and English Heritage days out
+9. National Trust and English Heritage days out

 An English Heritage attraction in Cornwall that we’ve also enjoyed is Pendennis Castle in Falmouth.
 This has an intriguing history of protecting the nation dating from King Henry VIII right through to the 1950s.

-Blue Reef Aquarium
+10. Blue Reef Aquarium

 Meet undersea creatures without having to dip a toe in the water here in Newquay.
 The aquarium has 40 different environments where you can see fresh water turtles, sharks and pufferfish.

 More information: Blue Reef Aquarium, Newquay

-More things to do in Cornwall
+More things to do in Cornwall with kids

 Whatever time of year and whatever the weather there’s plenty of things to do during a stay in Cornwall.

 Disclosure: this post has been written as advertorial with Stay in Cornwall.